 longer than I’d like to write it.
 This all feeds into current health woes which

-again and is very underactive, it took my doctor’s surgery several months to
+I’m hoping will go away soon.
+My thyroid is my main concern as has been very underactive; it took my doctor’s surgery several months to

 realise that I needed more medication (yay).
 The lack of the right thyroid